Custom Navy Coins for the “Big E”

 The reverse featured 3D images of all eight ships to bear the Enterprise name, encircled by “Since 1775, eight military ships have carried the name Enterprise.
 Keep the name alive.”

-The Enterprise returned to its home port of Norfolk (VA) Naval Station in November 2012, and was deactivated in December of that year.
+The Enterprise returned to its home port of Norfolk (VA) Naval Station in November 2012, and was deactivated in December of that year, making it the third-oldest commissioned vessel in the United States Navy.
 On February 3, 2017, the Big E was officially decommissioned and stricken from the Naval Vessel Registry.

 The name will live on in a ninth ship.
 The Navy has announced that an upcoming aircraft carrier will be named Enterprise (CVN-80).
-Construction is planned to begin next year, and the new Enterprise is expected to be commissioned in 2025.
+The new ship will include recycled steel from the Big E. Construction is planned to begin next year, and the new Enterprise is expected to be commissioned in 2025.

 We at ChallengeCoins4Less.com are honored to have been able to provide Navy coins to the men and women of the USS Enterprise, and salute her service to our nation.